Things To Do In Serbia In Winter, And Where To Stay

-Hints and tips on things to do in Serbia in winter.
-From skiing to strolling the big cities and Christmas markets.
-There are many ways to enjoy winter in Serbia.
+Are you ready for some winter magic in Serbia?
+Here are my hints and tips on things to do in Serbia in winter, from skiing to strolling the big cities and Christmas markets.
+I spent many winters here with my Dad, and I can tell you that here are many ways to enjoy winter in Serbia.

-Did you know there’s probably no better place in the Balkans for a winter escape than Serbia?
+Did you know there’s probably no better place in the Balkans for a winter vacation than Serbia?
 It’s true!

 The country is a paradise destination for winter sports and dreamy snowed landscapes.
-Snowboarding and skiing are extremely popular, and often at a fraction of the cost you would spend in other European winter destinations
+Snowboarding and skiing are extremely popular, often at a fraction of the cost you would spend in other European winter destinations.

 Furthermore, Serbia is a perfect place to visit if winter hiking is something you also enjoy.
 The country hosts the remarkable Tara National, which features dozens of unique hiking trails for any hiker, both first-timers and more seasoned walkers.

-Frozen waterfalls and rivers, snow-capped mountains, and picturesque mountain villages with cozy and affordable lodges can be the ingredients to enjoy the best of Serbia in winter!
+Frozen waterfalls and rivers, snow-capped mountains, and picturesque traditional villages with cozy and affordable lodges can be the ingredients to enjoy the best of Serbia in the winter months!

 Places To Visit In Serbia In Winter